IBM/BluePic/README.md

 <br>
 ## Getting Started

-### 1. Generate Bluemix Services
+### 1. Create Bluemix Application and Services
 Click the Deploy to Bluemix button in order to create a Bluemix application in your account (it will prompt you to create one if you don't have one).
 It will automatically initialize all of the required services to run the application.
 <p align="center">
 <a href="https://bluemix.net/deploy?repository=https://github.com/rolandoasmat/MyBluemixApp.git"> <img src="https://bluemix.net/deploy/button.png" alt="Deploy to Bluemix"></a>
 </p>

-If desired, update the app name, region, organization or space of the application (default parameters should work).
+If desired, update the app name, region, organization or space of the application (default parameters work).
 Click DEPLOY.
 <p align="center">
 <img src="img/deploy_button_params.PNG"  alt="Drawing" height=400 border=0 /></p>
 <p align="center">Figure 1: Parameters to deploy a Bluemix application.</p>